Official University Regulations

 Office of Equal Opportunity and Affirmative Action

-Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Employment Policies and Procedures on Discrimination and Harassment.
+Complaints against employees and third parties affiliated with the University for discrimination and harassment are processed in accord with the Columbia University Employee Policies and Procedures on Discrimination, Harassment, Sexual Assault, Domestic Violence, Dating Violence and Stalking.
 The use of the term "discrimination and harassment" include discrimination, discriminatory harassment, gender-based harassment, stalking, intimate partner violence, sexual harassment, and sexual assault.

 Columbia Morningside: 212-854-2878